Support for NEURON ...

 So it will be very difficult, if not impossible, to handle at the same time an inverted bidirectional data stream together with a normal or inverted bidirectional data stream (like the S.Bus2 one).

-It is for this reason that since the beginning we talked about the possibility to release a Firmware version of these esc with F.Port or F.Port2 protocols that can be managed also in "uninverted" version.
+It is for this reason that since the beginning we talked about the possibility to release a Firmware version of these esc with F.Port or F.Port2 (F.Bus) protocols that can be managed also in "uninverted" version.

 Anyway when we will receive the ordered ESC and we will have the time to start doing the necessary checks and tests, we will see if it will be possible to find a solution.
 Maybe the data flow starts also without a request and so it works in unidirectional way.